scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 array
 ```

-The [ak.argmin](https://awkward-array.readthedocs.io/en/latest/_auto/ak.argmin.html) and [ak.argmax](https://awkward-array.readthedocs.io/en/latest/_auto/ak.argmax.html) functions return the integer index where the minimum or maximum of some numeric formula can be found.
+The {func}`ak.argmin` and {func}`ak.argmax` functions return the integer index where the minimum or maximum of some numeric formula can be found.

 ```{code-cell} ipython3
 np.sqrt(array.x**2 + array.y**2)